 ChanOpenConfirmmessage to mark its channel end status as open.

 If all of these actions happen successfully, the channel is open on both sides.
 At each step in the handshake, the module associated with the

 ChannelEnd executes its callback for that step of the handshake.
 So on

 ChanOpenInit, the module on chain A has its callback

 Just as ports came with dynamic capabilities, channel initialization returns a dynamic capability that the module must claim so that they can pass in a capability to authenticate channel actions like sending packets.
 The channel capability is passed into the callback on the first parts of the handshake:

 OnChanOpenTry on the other chain.

-TimeoutHeight, which when non-zero, will determine the deadline before which the receiving module must process a packet.
+When non-zero, these timeout values determine the deadline before which the receiving module must process a packet.